nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page or display how to use a specified command.
+Shows a message explaining how to access the help page or display how to use a specified command.

 ![help message](images/updatedHelpMessage.png)